Banking & ATM Fees in El Salvador (2026)

 USD is the official currency since 2001 (Bitcoin is also legal tender as of 2021, though daily use is rare outside El Zonte).
 Banco Cuscatlán, Banco Agrícola, and Banco Davivienda are the main retail banks; opening a local account requires residency status and is slow (4–8 weeks).
 Wise covers El Salvador inbound; Revolut works for daily life.
 ATMs are common in San Salvador, Santa Tecla, and the surf coast.
 Cards are accepted in major restaurants and supermarkets; cash is essential for transport, markets, and rural areas.

-The recommended card stack for El Salvador
+The card stack for El Salvador

 Wise